arighosh05/model-probe/README.md

 - Ensure model consistency.

-  Adjust the model that `script.py` via the `model` variable in Line 480.
+  Adjust the model that `script.py` runs via the `model` variable in Line 480.

 - Configure email settings.